gotsysdba/oci-liquibase-jenkins/README.md

 ## Assumptions

-- An existing OCI tenancy; currently Paid is only supported.
-Always Free will be supported later.
+- An existing OCI tenancy
 - An existing [GitHub](https://github.com) Account
 - You have **forked** or **copied** this repository into your GitHub account

 ## Architecture Deployment

+By default, Always Free resources will be used.
+If you do not have any Always Free resources available and are using paid tenancy, this demonstration can still be run by changing the Terraform variable to `is_paid=true` (as documented in the [infra/README.md](infra/README.md)).

 There are two main ways to deploy this Architecture: